Esports World Convention: Overview

 The first Electronic Sports World Cup was held in 2003 with a total of 358 participants from 37 countries and a prize purse of €150,000.
 To participate in the tournament, competitors had to place in their country's national qualifier.
 By 2006, the event had grown to 547 qualified participants from 53 countries and had a prize purse of $400,000 US.
 The event also featured the first competition with a game specifically made for it: TrackMania Nations.

+Championships

 2003

 The 2003 ESWC saw around 150,000 players narrowed down to just 358 players, from 37 different countries, who attended the finals at the Futuroscope near Poitiers in France.
 The total prize fund for the event was €156,000.